 - Known to cause lung, larynx, oral cavity, and esophagus cancers.

-- Contributes to kidney, pancreatic, stomach, cervical, uterine, and some leukemia’s.
+- Contributes to kidney, pancreatic, stomach, cervical, uterine, and multiple forms of leukemia.

 - Heart Disease